-We applied for and obtained the diabetes mortality data of 28 national DSPs in 18 cities extracted from the China Mortality Surveillance System by registered permanent residence in Guangdong Province.
-The national DSPs in the China Mortality Surveillance System were mainly determined by GDP per capita and population, which were divided into 54 layers over the whole country by the national disease control and prevention authority, and a representativeness evaluation was conducted^[29].
+We applied for and obtained the diabetes mortality data of 28 national DSPs in 18 cities extracted from the China Mortality Surveillance System by residence in Guangdong Province (Supplementary Figure S1).
+The national DSPs in the China Mortality Surveillance System were mainly determined by GDP per capita and population, which were divided into 54 layers over the whole country by the national health authority, and a representativeness evaluation was conducted [29].

-The collected data included diabetes as the underlying cause of death from 2014 to 2018, including information on sex, age, place of residence, underlying cause of death, occupation, education, and place of death from the Guangdong Provincial Center for Disease Control and Prevention (Guangdong CDC), China.
-The underlying cause of death was classified using ICD-10 (International Classification of Diseases 10) codes and the national DSPs were representative, as proven in previous studies^[29].
-These data are mortality data covering the entire population in the administrative areas of the DSPs.
-The vector map was obtained from the Ministry of Natural Resources of the People's Republic of China and covers 122 administrative districts/counties and cities two without districts/counties the entire over province.
+The collected data included diabetes as the underlying cause of death from 2014 to 2018, including sex, age, place of residence, underlying cause of death, occupation, education, and place of death from the Guangdong Provincial Center for Disease Control and Prevention (Guangdong CDC), China.
+The underlying cause of death was classified using ICD-10 (International Classification of Diseases codes and the national DSPs representative, as proven in previous studies^[29].
+These data are death data covering the entire population in the administrative areas of the DSPs.
+The vector map was obtained from the Ministry of Natural Resources of the People's Republic of China and covers 122 administrative districts/counties and two cities without districts/counties over the entire province.
 Population information and GDP per capita values integrated with administrative districts/counties were collected from the Health Commission of Guangdong Province and Guangdong Provincial Bureau of Statistics, China.
-Air pollutant data were obtained from the Ministry of Ecology and Environment of the People's Republic of China using the National Urban Air Quality Real-time Publishing (http://106.37.208.233:20035/), Platform which included carbon monoxide (CO), O_3 , $PM{2.5}$, PM{10} , NO2 and sulphur dioxide (SO2) monitored by the national air pollutant surveillance stations.
+Air pollutant data were obtained from the Ministry of Ecology and Environment of the People's Republic of China using the National Urban Air Quality Real-time Publishing (http://106.37.208.233:20035/), included CO, O3, PM{2.5}, PM10, NO2 and sulphur dioxide (SO2) monitored by the national air pollutant surveillance stations.

-Empirical Bayesian Kriging Interpolating
+Empirical Bayesian Kriging interpolating

-The age-standardized mortality rate (ASMR) of T2DM was estimated using Empirical Bayesian Kriging with the data from the 28 national DSPs in Guangdong.
+The age-standardized mortality (ASMR) of T2DM was estimated using Empirical Bayesian Kriging using the data from the 28 national DSPs in Guangdong.
 The reference population for ASMR calculation was the cumulative number of registered populations of different ages from the 28 DSPs.
 We used the DSP populations from 2014 to 2018 to calculate the ASMR of T2DM for each corresponding year.
-The mapping of the estimated agestandardized mortality rates (EAMRs) for all counties/ districts was performed using ESRI ArcGIS 10.8.
+The mapping of the estimated age-standardized mortality (EAM) for all counties/districts was performed using ESRI ArcGIS 10.8.